alecramsay/pg/docs/index.markdown

 In more detail:

-1. We introduce the concept of a **root plan** or **root map** that characterizes a state's unique **population geography** as a set of districts.
-They are solely a function of total census population by geographic unit (**block** or **precinct**).
-We don't incorporate other criteria, such as preserving city or county boundaries, because the point is to abstract away any political considerations.
+1. We introduce the concept of a **root plan** or **root map** that partitions a state's unique **population geography** into a set of districts with the lowest overall **edit distance** to other valid maps.

+2. We argue that maximally **population compact** districts are the natural starting point for redistricting.

+    The fundamental principle of these maps is that people that live near each other will tend to be in the same district.
+    Moreover, this is a good heuristic for generating maps have very low overall edit distances to other valid maps.

+    The most geometrically compact map also tends to have low overall edit distances to other valid maps &#8212; slightly lower than population compact maps.
+    But as Chief Justice Earl Warren said in his landmark Reynold v.
+Sims decision, "Legislators represent people, not trees or acres." so we prefer the population compactness heuristic.

+    We believe it is natural to think of the maximally population-compact map for a state as a reference map and other maps in terms of deltas from it.
+    Our heuristic approximating a root map is to maximize population compactness.

-2. We hypothesize that maximizing **population compactness** is a good heuristic for generating a proximal root map.
-Roughly speaking, the resulting districts form a
+    Roughly speaking, the resulting districts form a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).
-    [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).

     We impose three additional constraints on our approximation: